bonitasoft/bonita-doc/md/user-task-list.md

 ::: info
 **Note:** Subtask creation has not been implemented in the task list.
 However, subtasks created in open cases that were started in a previous Bonita BPM version are still available to their assignees when cases are migrated to Bonita BPM 7.3.
-If your team needs the subtasks feature back in the task list, give us [product feedback](http://www.bonitasoft.com/contact-us).
 :::